fcaylus/sssvg/README.md

 Applies 10 passes of SVGO (with aggressive parameters), crop the svg to its content, and resize the viewBox as you want !

+> Not optimized for speed at all, make take a whole second to process 🐌

 ## Features
 - Optimize SVGs
 - Crop the SVG to its content